Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 #### Recognizing Custom Forms
 Our endpoint for recognizing custom forms takes in the ID of a custom model.
-The model can be trained either using this [library](#training-models "Training models") or via a UI such as the service's [labelling tool][fr-labelling-tool].
+The model can be trained either using this [library](#training-models "Training models") or via a UI such as the service's [labeling tool][fr-labeling-tool].
 Be sure to note that the form type you are recognizing should be the included in the types of forms used to train this custom model.

 #### Recognizing Content and Layout in Forms